Will Varley

 Will Varley (born 7 March 1987) is an English singer-songwriter, musician and visual artist.
 He is one of the founding members of the arts collective Smugglers Records.
-Since self releasing his debut album Advert Soundtracks in 2011 he has toured extensively across the world as a headline act and opened for the likes of Billy Bragg, Valerie June, The Dead South and The Proclaimers.
+Since self releasing his debut album Advert Soundtracks in 2011 he has toured extensively across the world as a headline act and opened for the likes of Billy Bragg, Valerie June, and The Proclaimers.
 He has headlined venues including Union Chapel and Shepherd's Bush Empire.
 Will’s songs have been covered by acts as diverse as The Pretty Things and Frank Turner.
 In recent years Will has co-written songs with numerous artists including Skin of Skunk Anansie and Shae Dupuy.
 His sixth studio album The Hole Around My Head was released in 2021.